nennigb/amc2moodle/amc2moodle/amc2moodle/README.md

 ### Numerical questions
 These questions defined in AMC with `\AMCNumericChoices` are converted into `numerical` question in moodle.
 The target value and its tolerance are preserved.
 However, exponential notation, bases are not yet supported.
+Moodle also supports a units in numerical question, but it is not used here.
 For question with floating point operations, **you need to comment `\usepackage{fp}` during the conversion** (required internally by AMC).
 If you need to realise computation in the question, prefer `\pgfmathparse` that is handled by LaTeXML.

+### Open Question
+These questions defined in AMC with `\AMCOpen` are converted into `essay` question in moodle.
+Only information about the number of line is pass to moodle, other option (mostly use for text formating) are skipped.